deepakongithub/Deloite_vending_machine/README.md

-# Demo project for Spring Boot VendingMachine
+#  project for Spring Boot VendingMachine